 Lichen sclerosus (also called white spot disease) is most common in people who have been through menopause.
 It’s most likely to develop between ages 40 and 60.
 Girls who haven’t started puberty also have a higher risk.
 Less commonly, lichen sclerosus affects men who haven’t been circumcised.

 Lichen sclerosus symptoms can range from mild to severe.
 If you have a mild case of lichen sclerosus, you may not experience any symptoms.
 In women, symptoms usually affect the vulva, anus and perineum (the area between the anus and the vulva).
 The condition can also affect skin on other body parts, such as your neck, breasts, torso, upper back, wrists and mouth.

 In uncircumcised men, lichen sclerosus causes the foreskin of the penis to be irritated and itchy.
 The opening at the top of your foreskin can become scarred and narrowed, leading to painful erections.

 Healthcare providers aren’t sure what causes lichen sclerosus.
 Experts believe that lichen sclerosus behaves much like an autoimmune disease.
 Autoimmune disorders cause the body’s immune system to attack healthy cells.

 Genetics and hormonal changes may also determine who gets the disorder.
 In some cases, lichen sclerosus develops after someone has experienced trauma, such as an injury or sexual abuse.
-Lichen sclerosus is not a sexually transmitted disease (STD), and it’s not contagious.
+Lichen sclerosus is not a sexually transmitted infection (STI), and it’s not contagious.

 Your healthcare provider will examine you and ask about your symptoms.
 In some cases, your provider may order a biopsy.
 During this procedure, your provider takes a skin sample and sends it to a lab for testing.